A classic twist on a take-out favorite!

 Tag @skinnyms on Instagram or hashtag it #skinnyms

-Check out our Facebook and Pinterest for more healthy recipes, weight-loss tips, and advice for healthy living.
+Follow us on Facebook, Instagram, and Pinterest for more healthy recipes, weight-loss tips, and advice for healthy living.
+Be sure to subscribe to our eNewsletter for the latest recipes, fitness, and more!

 Looks delicious. how much is a serving size